Numerically Investigating the Emergent Cyclic Inflation Scenario: Recycling the Universe

 equating this with the Hubble parameter one finds that the condition for maintaining thermal equilibrium is given by \be {T\over m}\lesssim {\sa_r m M_p\over \sqrt{g}}={\al\over 9}\equiv x_{\max} \ee where we have used the simple relation that exists between $\sa_r$ and $\sa_0$.
 So at least in our specific case, the same parameter $\al$ that controls the temperature at which equilibrium is reached, also controls the maximum temperature up to which the equilibrium can be maintained~\footnote{In general if the dominant scattering process responsible for maintaining equilibrium between $\psi$ and $X$ in the relativistic and NR regime, then the parameters controlling the minimum and maximum temperatures for equilibrium will be different.}.
 What we found however was that even when the temperatures were way larger than this maximal equilibrium temperature, the $\psi$ density hardly deviates from the equilibrium density, see Fig.~\ref{fig:varyingp} (left).
 In hindsight, this should not have come as a surprise as it is well known that once a massless species attains equilibrium, the equilibrium densities are automatically maintained even when the excitations are no longer interacting with each other.
 This is precisely the reason why the CMBR still agrees so well with the Planckian distribution.
 Thus, it turns out that for the cyclic inflation model, it doesn't make any difference whether the equilibrium is technically lost at some high temperature or not; as long as equilibrium was established at some temperature in the contracting universe, equilibrium densities are maintained till the beginning of the next cycle.
 This adds robustness to the CI mechanism.
 In general we do not find too much of a difference between the temperatures when equilibrium is reached when we use the NR approximation (\ref{nr-approx}) as opposed to the more exact numerical approximation (\ref{rel-approx})

 Our numerical analysis also provides a lower bound for $\al$, below which thermal equilibrium is never attained.
 For instance, $p=0.1$ at $\al= 70$, one only attains 90\% of the equilibrium density.
 As we decrease $\al$ further, the maximum ratio $\cR $ attained goes down further.
 At $\al=0.1$, this ratio is only 0.005.
 What is interesting is the ratio remains essentially a constant as the temperature increases towards the bounce, and will essentially be the same for every cycle, see Fig.~\ref{fig:varyingp} (left).
 Thus the periodicity in energy density of the different species can still be maintained over numerous cycles which is the main ingredient needed for CI mechanism.
 The CI mechanism appears, clearly, to be more robust than previously thought.
-Now, the smaller the ratio $\cR$ that can be achieved, the smaller the entropy production, and therefore the slower the inflationary growth and eventually this will make the scenario unviable~\footnote{In the analysis done in~\cite{cyclic-prediction}, the optimal entropy production favored by the data seems to be a factor of around 1.005, such fits with the CMBR data would in principle, impose a constraint on how small or large an $\al$ may be phenomenologically favorable.
-Moreover, having a very slow inflationary growth would imply that $\La(\phi)$ would have to remain small for a very long time, thereby increasing the fine-tuning problems that are associated with flatness of potentials in inflationary models.}.
-On the other hand, if $\al$ is too large this would correspond to an entropy increase that would lead to large oscillations in the CMBR spectrum that we don't see~\cite{cyclic-prediction}.
-In short, CMBR can be used to constrain a particle physics parameter such as $\al$, but these issues are left for future considerations.